microsoft/ivy/language.md

 variable.
 In this case, the single pair (*x*,*y*) is added to the relation `link` (or put another way, the value of the expression `link(x,y)` is set to true, without otherwise modifying `link`).
-Because there is no aliasing in IVy.  the values of all other variables remain unchanged by the assignment.
+Because there is no aliasing in IVy,  the values of all other variables remain unchanged by the assignment.

 We can use place-holders to make larger modifications to a relation.
 For